-Include on line 1 any repayment of a qualified reservist distribution or a qualified birth or adoption distribution.
+Include on line 1 any repayment of a qualified reservist distribution.

 Don't include on line 1 contributions that you had returned to you with the related earnings (or less any loss).
 See Return of IRA Contributions, earlier.

 Generally, if this is the first year you are required to file Form 8606, enter -0-.
 Otherwise, use the Total Basis Chart to find the amount to enter on line 2.